ottopaulsen/MMM-MQTT/README.md

                         decimals: 1,          // Round numbers to this number of decimals
                         sortOrder: 10,        // Can be used to sort entries in the same table
                         maxAgeSeconds: 60,    // Reduce intensity if value is older
+                        broadcast: true,      // Broadcast messages to other modules
                         colors: [             // Value dependent colors
                             { upTo: -10, value: "blue", label: "blue", suffix: "blue" }, { upTo: 0, value: "#00ccff", label: "#00ccff", suffix: "#00ccff" },